 - Apply a small amount of cleanser: Usually a pea- to dime-sized amount is enough for your entire face.

-- Massage gently into skin → Use circular motions for 30–60 seconds, and give a little extra attention to oily spots like the forehead, nose, and chin.
-Avoid harsh rubbing, which can damage the skin barrier.
+- Massage gently into skin: Use circular motions for 30–60 seconds, giving a little extra attention to oily spots like the forehead, nose, and chin.
+Avoid rubbing too hard, as it can damage your skin barrier.

 - Rinse thoroughly: Leftover product on your skin can clog pores or cause irritation.